g4s/boxes/packer/mediaserver/Readme.md

   3. creating the service container inside the vm and tucking all together.

-At the end you will have amostly configured usable media-system.
+At the end you will have a mostly configured usable media-system.
 (Unfortunately not all jellyfin settings can be provisioned.)

 It's absolutey possible to customize every step and inject your own code in